 Queuing Posts For Publishing

-Whenever you create a new post or page, the plugin gives you the option of queuing it for publishing later …
+When you create a new post or page, you have the option of queuing your post …

-This is great if you are scheduling various posts for publishing at a later date and would like these to be published in a certain order, or at specific times and intervals …
+This is great if you are scheduling various posts for publishing at a later date and would like these to be published in a specific order, or between certain times and intervals …

-There are a number of plugins that let you “autopost” content (add content automatically to WordPress sites).
+There are a number of WP plugins designed for “autoposting” or “autoblogging” (adding content automatically to WordPress sites).

-Although you may not need all of the features of an “autoblogging” plugin, a plugin like WPRobot includes a module that lets you bulk import posts or article files into your WordPress site and then set these to publish automatically at regular or random intervals in the future.
+Although you may not want all of the features of an “autoblogging” plugin, a plugin like WPRobot includes a module that allows you to import bulk posts or article files into your WordPress site set these to publish automatically at regular or random intervals at a future date.

 Fixing “Missed Schedule” Posts